Th3Tr1ckst3r/OpenThreatMap/README.md

 ## Why Use Open Threat Map?

-Wether your a student, security researcher, IT professional, or just someone that loves open-source.
-Open Threat Map is many things like a traditional framework, with its own data pipeline, & long list of features.
+Wether your a student, security researcher, IT professional, threat hunter, or just someone that loves open-source.
+Open Threat Map is a geolocation OSINT framework/web app, with its own data pipeline, & multiple integrations for data enrichment.
 Making it a very valuable tool for anyone that would like to see beyond just the scope of your own network, or your companies network.

+It's also just as great for research, & discovery of various cyber threats with various integrations that allow for quick elimination of false positives.

 ## Features